denten-books/plain-text/0-intro.md

 into the channel of communication.

-The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has brought forth hitherto unexamined possibilities.
+The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has revealed hitherto unexamined possibilities.
 Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through another complex chain of mediation.
 Writing in that sense in itself becomes an